Mississippi State Penitentiary: Founding the Mississippi State Penitentiary (1901)

 Around the 1950s, residents of Sunflower County were still opposed to the concept of housing an execution chamber at MSP.
 In September 1954, Governor Hugh L. White called for a special session of the Mississippi Legislature to discuss the application of the death penalty.
 During that year, the prison installed a gas chamber for on-site executions.
 It replaced a mobile electric chair, which, between 1940 and February 5, 1952, had been transported to various counties for executions at prisoner's native grounds.
 In 1942, the prison saw the end of convict leasing.
-The first person to be executed in the gas chamber was Gerald Albert Gallego on March 3, 1955.
+The first person to be executed in the gas chamber was Gerald Albert Gallego, father of American serial killer Gerald Gallego, on March 3, 1955.

 Parchman Farm and the Freedom Riders (1961)

 In the spring of 1961, Freedom Riders went to the American South to work for desegregation of public facilities serving interstate transportation, as segregation of such facilities and buses had been declared unconstitutional.
 Violence engulfed the Riders in Alabama, and the federal government intervened.
 Finally the governors of Alabama and Mississippi agreed to protect the riders, in exchange for being allowed to arrest them.
 The Governor of Mississippi, Ross Barnett, did not permit violence against the protesters, but arrested the riders when they reached Jackson, Mississippi.
 By the end of June, 163 Freedom Riders had been convicted in Jackson and many were jailed in Parchman.
 On June 15, 1961, the state government sent the first set of Freedom Riders from Hinds County Prison to Parchman; to make the protesters as uncomfortable as possible, they were put to work on chain gangs.
 The first group sent to the farm were 45 male Freedom Riders, 29 blacks and 16 whites.
 A call went out across the country to keep the Freedom Rides going and "fill the jails" of Mississippi.
 At one time, 300 Freedom Riders were imprisoned at Parchman Farm.
 The prison authorities forced the freedom riders to remove their clothing and undergo strip searches.
 After the strip searches, Deputy Tyson met the freedom riders and began intimidating them.
 He began by mocking the Freedom Riders, telling them since they wanted to march all the time, they could march right to their cells, and he would lead them.
 "When they arrived from Jackson, they were stripped of their clothing, and given a tee shirt and loose-fitting boxer shorts ... no more.
 It was the beginning of many steps to try to intimidate and humiliate the Freedom Riders.
 They were denied most basic items, such as pencils and paper or books."
 David Fankhauser, a Freedom Rider at Parchman Farm, said,In our cells, we were given a Bible, an aluminum cup and a tooth brush.
 The cell measured 6 × 8 feet with a toilet and sink on the back wall, and a bunk bed.
 We were permitted one shower per week, and no mail was allowed.
 The policy in the maximum security block was to keep lights on 24 hours a day.